hsm207/sycamore/docs/source/welcome_to_sycamore/architecture.md

 # Sycamore Architecture
-Sycamore provides a one-stop shop for search and analytics on complex unstructured data, and has several high-level components:
+Sycamore provides a one-stop shop for search and analytics on complex unstructured data, and has several high-level components.
+You can also view an [architecture diagram below.](##Architecture-Diagram)

 ## Data Ingestion and Preparation